DamengRandom/tipify/one-word-tips.md

 Tools: (Travis, Buildkite, Github actions and etc)

-13. For handlerbars: if you don't want Handlebars to escape a value, use the "triple-stash", `{{{`
+13. For handlebars: if you don't want Handlebars to escape a value, use the "triple-stash", `{{{`

 <a href="https://www.topjavatutorial.com/handlebars-js/handlebars-js-escape-display-special-html-characters/" target="_blank">Reference here</a>